rebeclem/Meni_fecal/count_ps_reads.md

 done &
 ```

 2nd, pull all the mapped read names from the `bam` file.
+The -F command, only displays the primary-mapped reads.
 ```
 for d in *; do
     samtools view -F 4 $d/human/outalign.bam | cut -f1 > $d/human/tmp.txt && echo $d &